crt26/pqc-evaluation-tools/docs/supported-algorithms.md

 - [OpenSSL Supported PQC Algorithms](https://github.com/openssl/openssl/releases/tag/openssl-3.5.0)
 - [OQS-Provider Supported Algorithms](https://github.com/open-quantum-safe/oqs-provider/blob/main/ALGORITHMS.md)

+> **Notice:** If you use the --latest-dependency-versions flag with the main setup script to pull the most recent versions of the OQS libraries, the supported algorithms may differ from what is documented here.
+This documentation reflects support based on the last tested versions of the dependencies and may not be accurate for upstream updates.

 ## Contents <!-- omit from toc -->
 - [Liboqs Algorithms](#liboqs-algorithms)
   - [Algorithm Support Summary](#algorithm-support-summary)